pumpncode/luckyjimbos/README.md

 # Lucky Jimbos
 *v0.1.1~alpha*

-15 shiny new Jokers to spice up your runs!
+15 (currently 11) shiny new Jokers to spice up your runs!

 *This is my first ever mod - all feedback is welcome!*